alexliesenfeld/composer/README.md

 to remove them if you need to rebuild everything from scratch.

 After project initialization, the `Source` and `Resources` directories will already contain some initial files based on the selected prototype (please see next section).
+It is safe to replace these with your own files if you wish.

 ### Prototypes